yew1eb/incubator-ratis/content/community.md

 Please use  dev mailing list to address developers on a specific technical question.

-The Ratis user mailing list is : <user@ratis.incubator.apache.org>.
+The Ratis user mailing list is: <user@ratis.incubator.apache.org>.

 -   [Subscribe to List](mailto: user-subscribe@ratis.incubator.apache.org)
 -   [Unsubscribe from List](mailto: user-unsubscribe@ratis.incubator.apache.org)
 -   [Archives](http://mail-archives.apache.org/mod_mbox/ratis-user/)

-In order to post to the list, it is necessary to first subscribe to it.
+To post to the list, it is necessary to subscribe to it.

 ### Slack

 There is also a slack instance for discussion at https://apacheratisdev.slack.com.
-Write to the mailing list if you need invite.
+Please write to the mailing list if you need an invite.